Celebrating World Microbiome Day: Everything you need to know about the microbiome

 Interestingly there are interactions between the gut microbes and the brain; the vagus nerve is one of the biggest nerves connecting your gut and brain.
 It sends signals in both directions and this communication system is referred to as the gut/brain axis.
 Recent studies say what’s happening in your brain can affect your gut (think about butterflies in the tummy) and what happens in your gut may even affect your brain meaning we may be able to support mental health through changing the gut microbiome.
 90% of the “happy hormone” aka serotonin is made in your GI tract and serotonin is key to regulate mood, depression and anxiety.

 Your gut-brain axis is also connected through the immune system.
-Gut and gut microbes play an important role in your immune system and inflammation by controlling what is passed into the body and what is excreted.
+Gut microbes play an important role in your immune system and inflammation by controlling what is passed into the body and what is excreted.
 Improving our gut health and balancing the microbiome will have many many benefits for the body including improved digestive health, improvement in inflammatory conditions and in cognitive function.

 Diet, the environment, stress and drugs such as antibiotics can all disrupt the balance of bacteria, undermining the diversity of your gut microbiome.
 The gut bacteria are important as they break down food and toxins, make vitamins and interact with our immune system.